dealing with the media

 If you decide to go ahead with an interview, prepare thoroughly.
 Talk to your case officer about the type of information you should and should not discuss about the missing person.

-In some situations, Police or the Helpline may wish to keep particular details out of the public arena.
+In some situations, Gardai may wish to keep particular details out of the public arena.
 Revealing certain information could inadvertently hinder an investigation.

 You may wish to read a prepared statement and not answer questions rather than be interviewed.